2014 Brno municipal election

 Brno municipal election in 2014 was held as part of 2014 Czech municipal elections.
 It was held on 10 and 11 October 2014.
-55 Members of Assemby were elected.
+55 Members of Assembly were elected.
 Election was a victory for ANO 2011.
 A protest party called Žít Brno was also successful. Žít Brno is inspired by Icelandic Best Party.

 ANO formed a coalition with Žít Brno, the Green Party and Christian and Democratic Union – Czechoslovak People's Party.
 Petr Vokřál became Mayor of Brno.